Representing the legal rights of individuals in Maryland seeking to end their marriage

 Call a Lawyer today to schedule a consultation

-Individuals who are considering getting a divorce or have already started the process should contact an experienced attorney.
+Individuals who are considering getting a divorce or have already started the process should contact an experienced divorce lawyer in Towson MD.
 In many cases, the assistance of a lawyer can make the process go much more smoothly and can help you ensure that your best interests are well-represented.
 Towson divorce attorney Thomas Mallon has more than 14 years of experience representing the rights of people seeking a divorce and understands how important it is for his clients to have their issues resolved favorably.
 To schedule a consultation, call the Law Office of Thomas K. Mallon, LLC today or send us an email through our online contact form.